MusawarR/Woo-commerce-app/README.md

 ## Access
 1. REST API documentation can be accessed at the following link (please wait for at least 50 seconds when making the first request): https://woocom-backend.onrender.com/api/docs/
 2. Frontend can be accessed at the following link (minor issues are expected): https://aeoniscom.netlify.app/
+3. Admin credentials are: email = admin@aeonis.com and password = 123123

 ## Payment Processing
 Below diagram shows the way payment processing is handled by the application.